Japan Travel Advice, Embassies & Tourist Offices

 Illegal drugs and prison sentences

-There is zero tolerance towards drug crime and severe penalties.
-British nationals have been arrested and detained for receiving small quantities through the post or when testing positive during police intervention on bars.
-British nationals have received sentences ranging from 6 to 17 years and fines of 3 to 4 million yen for drug trafficking.
-Prisoners in Japan are expected to work as part of their sentences and are assigned labour or factory work.
+There is zero tolerance of drug crime and the penalties are severe.
+British nationals have been arrested and detained for receiving small quantities through the post or if they test positive when the police raid clubs or bars.
+British nationals convicted of drug trafficking have received sentences ranging from 6 to 17 years and fines of 3 to 4 million yen.
+Prisoners in Japan are assigned labour or factory work as part of their sentences.

 LGBT+ travellers